 - Healing Hands: Ironjawz Warchantas are able to use their rhythmic drumming to focus the energy of the Waaagh! so that it will knit together even the most grievous of wounds.
-The 2nd Edition Destruction Battletome: Orruk Warclans rules represent this with the Fixin' Beat Warchanter Warbeat that can be used to heal a single friendly model each turn.
+In 2nd Edition, they have the Fixin' Beat warbeat that can be used to heal a single friendly model each turn.

 - Large and in Charge: As the biggest and strongest of all orruks, Ironjawz will often be at the top of the hierarchy when multiple orruk clans join together to form a Big Waaagh!
 The Megabosses who lead entire warclans of Ironjawz meanwhile have fought and won so many battles over their lifetime that they are some of the largest orruks in all the realms and even have a special rule that allows them to grow even larger and more powerful as they kill enemy models during a game.